danielscarvalho/speed-robot/README.md

 ##

 ---
-The next step is to wrap it up for the everyday user's installation and usage!
+The next step is to wrap it up for the everyday user's installation and usage!<br>
 Extend to Facebook, Instagram, LinkedIn and other social mídia...